-Based on best estimate assumptions as at 31 March 2017, it is expected that the Scheme's investment strategy will deliver a return in the region of cash +2.7% pa over the long term.
+Based on best estimate assumptions as at 31st March 2021, it is expected that the Scheme's investment strategy will deliver a return in the region of gilts +1.7% p.a. over the long term.
+With the Equity Derivative Overlay Strategy implemented, the investment strategy could generate a return of gilts + 2.7% p.a. over the next 12 months, assuming that the upside potential from the equity strategy is realised in practice.